Taiwolawal/darey.io-pbl/project7.md

 - Repeat the steps above on the 2 Web Servers.
 - Verify that the Apache files and directories are available on the Web servers in /var/www are same on the NFS in /mnt/apps, if same files are showing, it means NFS mounted correctly.
 - Locate the log folder for Apache on the Web Server and mount it to NFS server's  export for log.
-- Since the log folder already contains some content we back-up that because if we mount on that directory we lose the content inside.
+- Since the log folder already contains some content we need to back it up because if we mount on that directory we lose the content inside.
 - Run command `sudo mv /var/log/httpd /var/log/httpd.bak`, this command renames the folder httpd to httpd.bak with the content still intact.
 - Create a new httpd folder `sudo mkdir /var/log/httpd` and mount `sudo mount -t nfs -o rw,nosuid 172.31.9.79:/mnt/logs /var/log/httpd`.
 - To make sure changes persist after reboot run `sudo vi /etc/fstab` and the following line `172.31.9.79:/mnt/logs /var/log/http nfs defaults 0 0`.
 ![p16](https://user-images.githubusercontent.com/50557587/142706687-aadec479-7a90-4146-8932-7f0b3df159ab.PNG)

 - Run `sudo systemctl daemon-reload` to update.
-- After mount ensure that the folder httpd is in `sudo chmod -R root:root /var/log/httpd` and `sudo chown -R 700 /var/log/httpd`.
+- After mount ensure that the folder httpd is in `sudo chown -R root:root /var/log/httpd` and `sudo chmod -R 700 /var/log/httpd`.
 - Copy the content of httpd.bak into httpd folder since mount has already taken place `sudo cp -R /var/log/httpd.bak/. /var/log/httpd`.
 - We can test the web page if it is displaying the test page.
 ![test](https://user-images.githubusercontent.com/50557587/143228029-353c3f54-462a-4206-a0eb-7721e25c93d3.PNG)